fe-data/fe-docs/docs/usage/events.rst

 If your event has only a single distance, you need to create ofcourse 1 KML file.
 If you have multiple distances you need to create a KML file for every distance.
 Every KML files contains the track, the checkpoints and other points of interest grouped by layer for every type of point of interest.
 Draw the route in the direction it will be walked, cycled, driven, etc. Always start at the beginning!
 Zoom in as much as possible to make the track as accurate as possible.

 In case of multiple distances, the user can choose the distance in the App.
-However, if the name of the KML file is the same as the name of the ticket that the user has purchased, then this KML file is automatically selected by the App without the user having a choice.
+However, if the name of the track in the KML file is the same as the name of the ticket that the user has purchased, then this KML file is automatically selected by the App without the user having a choice.

 In the App the user can scan the eticket if it has been printed or search the PDF for a valid qrcode if it is stored on the phone.
 In case of multiple etickets in the PDF